Back to School Divorce Fails

 - The ‘Forgetful’ Parent- That parent is the one who ‘forgets’ pick up or drop off times and places.
 This could be normal getting back to the routine type of transition issues or it could be a bigger problem.
 Just keep a few notes about the issues if you’re not sure, to help you react on facts and not just emotion.
 If you’re this kind of parent, get a calendaring app, set alarms or reminders on your phone and do what you’re supposed to do.
 Everything will be better for your kids when you do what you’re supposed to do.
 Kids are smart.
 They figure out what is going on very quickly.

 - The ‘It’s not me, It’s you’ Parent- That parent can be quick to dodge responsibilities and duties for your kids.
 It is the parent who won’t buy clothes for their child to have at their home and expects you to pack a suitcase every week, receive all the dirty clothes when the child returns and do it all over again next week.
-And, it can be he parent who hasn’t bought clothes since last year and didn’t buy any summer clothes and now their clothes for back to school are too small.
+And, it can be the divorced parent who hasn’t bought clothes since last year, didn’t buy your kiddo any summer clothes and now the clothes at their house for back to school are too small.
 Sometimes there are very simple ways to get this back on track and change this for the better.
-If you are this parent, it is time to step up for your kids.
+If you are this divorced parent, it is time to step up for your kids.
 Get them clothes for your house, or new clothes for your house, whatever it takes.
 Don’t put your kids in the middle of some issue between you and their other parent.

-If you have some of these issues going on, and can’t figure out what to do next, talk with an experienced family law and divorce attorney.
-A good lawyer will be able to talk with you about some options available in your circumstances and not just the courtroom.
+If you have some of these issues going on, and can’t figure out what to do next, call my office today and talk with an experienced divorce attorney.
+An experienced divorce lawyer will be able to talk with you about some options available in your circumstances and not just the courtroom.